gdariushahmadi/zktime_app/zktime_windows_app/API_COMPATIBILITY.md

 ✅ **Period Object**: Automatically calculates start and end dates from attendance data
 ✅ **Attendance Records**: Groups attendance by date and user
-✅ **Times Array**: Chronologically sorted time entries for each user per day
+✅ **Times Array**: Chronologically sorted time entries for each user per day (H:i:s format)
 ✅ **Daily Details**: Detailed attendance information when multiple entries exist
 ✅ **Status Detection**: Automatically determines Check In/Check Out status
 ✅ **Verification Method**: Defaults to "Fingerprint" for ZKTeco devices
 ✅ **Card Field**: Set to "0" as per API specification
+✅ **User Name Extraction**: Properly extracts user names from device data
+✅ **Time Format Compliance**: Uses H:i:s format (08:00:00) as required by API

 ### Data Processing Logic

+1. **User Name Extraction**: Extracts user names from device user list using user_id lookup
-1. **Grouping**: Attendance records are grouped by date and user ID
+2. **Grouping**: Attendance records are grouped by date and user ID
-2. **Time Sorting**: All times for a user on a given day are sorted chronologically
+3. **Time Sorting**: All times for a user on a given day are sorted chronologically
+4. **Time Formatting**: Times are formatted as H:i:s (e.g., "08:00:00") as required by API
-3. **Status Assignment**: Alternating Check In/Check Out based on time sequence
+5. **Status Assignment**: Alternating Check In/Check Out based on time sequence
-4. **Daily Details**: Detailed records are included when multiple entries exist
+6. **Daily Details**: Detailed records are included when multiple entries exist
-5. **Period Calculation**: Start and end dates are calculated from actual data
+7. **Period Calculation**: Start and end dates are calculated from actual data

 ### Authentication